-Your caravan interior walls will only require a wipe over with a damp cloth, using a mild detergent, to keep them in a 'showroom' condition.
+Your caravan interior walls will only require a wipe over with a damp cloth, using soap and water, to keep them in a 'showroom' condition.

 FURNITURE

 Treat your caravan furniture as you would the furniture in your home.
 Polish wood surfaces sparingly with a good quality wax or spray polish.
 Use a damp cloth to clean melanate laminated surfaces.